ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 1. Access https://cloud.ibm.com/schematics/workspaces to go to the schematic workspaces for your {{site.data.keyword.cp4mcm_full_notm}} installation on the IBM Cloud console.

-2. Click the **Actions**, then click **delete** to trigger a delete.
+2. Select the workspace where {{site.data.keyword.cp4mcm_full_notm}} is installed, click the button at the end of the row and click **Delete**.

-3. Choose **Delete workspace** and Delete all associated resources and input the name of the workspace to confirm.
-Click **delete** to delete the workspace.
+3. Select the **Delete workspace** and **Delete all associated resources** check boxes and input the name of the workspace to confirm, then click **delete** to delete the workspace.

 4. Waiting for the uninstall finish.

-5. Verify that the Cloud Pak is uninstalled:

-   Access the {{site.data.keyword.openshiftshort}} web console and verify that the {{site.data.keyword.cp4mcm_full_notm}} components such as the pods and resources are no longer available.
+5. Verify that the Cloud Pak is uninstalled by accessing the {{site.data.keyword.openshiftshort}} web console and verifying that the {{site.data.keyword.cp4mcm_full_notm}} components such as the pods and resources are no longer available.

 ### Uninstalling {{site.data.keyword.cp4mcm_full_notm}} using the command line